 During her tenure, CBA has expanded cooperation and coordination with other trade promotion agencies and U.S. diplomatic posts overseas to support U.S. exporters and business interests in support of the President's National Export Initiative.

-In her first year with CBA, Hariton oversaw the launch of the Global Entrepreneurship Program (GEP), a U.S. State Department-led effort to promote and spur entrepreneurship around the world.
+In her first year with CBA, Hariton oversaw the launch of the Global Entrepreneurship Program (GEP), a U.S. State Department-led effort to promote and spur entrepreneurship around the world leveraging private sector partners.
 She has been instrumental in successful undertakings as the Palestinian Information Technology Initiative (PITI) and she chairs the U.S. delegation to the U.S-Russia Innovation Working Group under the bilateral commission, the Mexico-US Entrepreneurship and Innovation Council (MUSEIC) and the US-Japan Innovation Council.
 She also played a leadership role in the APEC Women and the Economy Summit in San Francisco in 2011 and the formation of the Secretary’s Council for International Women’s Business Leadership.

 Ms. Hariton brings to the State Department more than 25 years of experience in the information technology sector in Silicon Valley.
 Throughout her business career Ms. Hariton worked with various technologies and products including mainframes, thin-client technology, e-commerce financial infrastructure, internet audio solutions and speech applications.
 Most recently Hariton worked on Smart Grid initiatives including advanced metering and intelligent street lighting.